The Complete Guide to Church Text Messaging Solutions

 The 5 Best Church Texting Solutions for Budget-Minded Congregations

-If you are just getting started with texting for churches, check out our Beginner's Guide to Church Text Messaging and our free Church Text Messaging Playbook which includes 21 message templates you can use to help get started today.
-Then, check out the following five church texting solutions as you begin to investigate how text marketing may benefit your congregation.
+If you are just getting started with texting for churches, check out our Beginner's Guide to Church Text Messaging and our free Church Text Messaging Playbook, which includes 21 message templates you can use to help get started today.
+Then, check out the following five church texting apps as you investigate how text marketing may benefit your congregation.
+These budget-friendly church texting services let you quickly and conveniently communicate with your members without breaking the bank:

 1. EZ Texting

-EZ Texting is a leader in the text messaging service space and has helped more than 165,000 customers.
+Searching for an affordable church texting service?
+Look no further than EZ Texting.
+It’s a leader in the text messaging service space and has helped more than 210,000 customers.
 Church customers are often surprised by the user-friendly platform.
-A long list of useful features for churches includes unlimited groups, Teammate Manager, Keywords, drip campaigns, automated reminders, and Two-Way Texting, which allows for secure 1:1 text conversations.
+A long list of useful features for churches includes unlimited groups, teammate manager, keywords, drip campaigns, automated reminders, and two-way texting, which allows for secure 1:1 text conversations.

-ChurchCast is a multi-channel communications platform designed to provide churches with message capabilities in voice, email, and SMS.
-ChurchCast is a branch of High Ground Solutions, a company that provides an array of technological tools for Business, Higher Education, EMS, Government, Non-profits, and Ministries.
-The platform offers things like message translation, Keyword texting, and integrations with the Alertus and Panic Button systems.
-There are currently no testimonials or case studies for ChurchCast available on their website.
+ChurchCast is a multi-channel communications platform designed to provide churches with voice, email, and SMS message capabilities.
+ChurchCast is a branch of High Ground Solutions, a company that provides various technological tools for Business, Higher Education, EMS, Government, Non-profits, and Ministries.
+This church texting software offers message translation, keyword texting, and Alertus and Panic Button systems integrations.
+Currently, no testimonials or case studies for ChurchCast are available on their website.

 3. Text in Church

 Founded in 2013, Text In Church is the newest platform on our list.
-Two reviews on G2 Crowd averaged to 4.5/5 stars.
-Features include email capabilities, group management, integrations with Planning Center, and automated workflows.
+Two reviews on G2 Crowd averaged 4.5/5 stars.
+Some of the features of this church texting platform include email capabilities, group management, integrations with Planning Center, and automated workflows.
 There are several testimonials on their website.
 Church customers include Fellowship Church, The Table, and Good News Church.

 Flocknote is a text messaging email tool created for ministries, churches, and other community organizations.
-The company has an average 4.6 out of 5 on G2Crowd with 53 reviews.
+The company averages 4.6 out of 5 on G2Crowd with 53 reviews.
 There are no church-related reviews or case studies available on their website.
-Flocknote is 100% employee owned, believes in ditching advertising and social media for email marketing and mass texting, and growing by customer referrals, not advertising.
+Flocknote is 100% employee-owned, believes in ditching advertising and social media for email marketing and mass texting, and growing by customer referrals, not advertising.

 10 Ways Churches are Using Text Messaging